jjoshkan/Joshua_Kan/README.md

 ### What I Do on a Daily Basis :thinking::
 - :man_student: Master of Business Analytics Candidate at Albers School of Business
 - :man_office_worker: Ex.
-Business Intelligence Analyst @avalara and @moladin
+Business Intelligence Analyst @moladin and Analyst @avalara
-- :computer: Worked on  **_Wesley Project_** for [Social Impact Analytics Institute](https://www.siainstitute.org/) to reduce **School Violence** with Data Science!
-- 🌱 Currently grinding knowledge of Deep Learning applications through online [courses](https://www.coursera.org/instructor/andrewng) from THE master, [Andrew Ng](https://www.andrewng.org/)! :sunglasses:
+- :computer: Currently grinding knowledge of Deep Learning applications through online [courses](https://www.coursera.org/instructor/andrewng) from [Andrew Ng](https://www.andrewng.org/)! :sunglasses:
 - 💬 Talk to me about Artificial Intelligence and its applications.
 - 📫 How to reach me: @joshuakhanzz@gmail.com
 - ⚡ Fun fact my fave emoji -> :3 (past Facebook emoticon)